• Home

 Financial Stress

-• Tuition Fees: Law school can be expensive, and the worry about paying tuition fees can take a toll on students' mental health.
+• Tuition Fees: Law school can be expensive, and the worry about paying tuition can affect students' mental health.

-• Living Expenses: For those moving away from home, managing rent, utilities, and daily expenses can be a challenge, affecting their mental health and wellness at law school.
+• Living Expenses: For those moving away from home, managing rent, utilities, and daily expenses can be challenging, affecting their mental health at law school.

 • Student Loans: The burden of repaying student loans can loom large, creating future-oriented stress.

-• Financial Independence: The desire to be financially independent and not rely on family or guardians can add to the financial strain, hampering mental health and wellness at law school.
+• Financial Independence: The desire to be financially independent and not rely on family or guardians can add to the financial strain, hampering mental health at law school.

 Work-Life Balance